MohammadMzien2/MohammadMzien2/README.md

 - 👋 Hi, I’m @MohammadMzien2
+- Front end developer
-- 👀 I’m interested in ...
+- 👀 I’m interested in gym
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Webbutvekling
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...
+- 📫 How to reach me gmail: Mohammad Mzien
+- My phone number: 0736342581

 <!---
 MohammadMzien2/MohammadMzien2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.